 Oujang Desert - West of the King's Cross Mountains is the dusty desert called Oujang.
 The Oujang Desert is mostly sand and salt flats, though scrub and brush grow in profusion where they are able.
 Travel across the desert is not as dangerous as traveling the Southern Sea of Fire and oases can be found if one knows where to look.
-However, these oases are frequented by lanky hyenas, jackals and desert dogs that travel in packs.
+However, these oases are frequented as well by lanky hyenas, jackals and desert dogs that travel in packs.
+The wildlife and heat lightning make trekking across the Oujang perilous.
+More dangerous even is the chance of bumping into the desert dogs kept by the terrible master of Courod-Del-Tarron, or perhaps his black armored messengers.

 Red Pass - The southernmost pass through the King's Cross Mountains, Red Pass is well trafficked and easily traveled on foot.
 The pass does have a tendency to fill with snow each winter, making it impassable for a third of the year.
-The small town nearby, Gray Village, marks the safe end of the pass to the west.
+The small town nearby, the Gray Village, marks the safe end of the pass to the west.